-5.1 An individual will be considered for disabled adaptations to their home if they are a South Derbyshire District Council housing tenant and have an impairment which has a serious long-term effect on their ability to carry out normal day-to-day activities.
-No adaptation works will be carried out for lodgers or temporary visitors.
+5.1 An individual will be considered for disabled adaptations to their home if they are a South Derbyshire District Council housing tenant and have impairment as described in paragraph 2.4.
+No adaptation works will be carried out due to lodgers or temporary visitor's disabilities.
 In cases where a child is disabled and the parents are separated, adaptation work will only be completed at the property of principal residence (this is normally the residence of the parent who is in receipt of child benefit for that child).